Local islands are reopened from 15 October 2020 onwards. Maldives Reopening Guideline.

 Cafe’ Palato.
-Cafe very good and it was very important to have a safe meal and clean place.
-The only one disadvantage they have is slow service.
-They mainly serving local and Asian style food.
+The cafe very good and it was very important to have a safe meal and a clean place.
+The only disadvantage they have is slow service.
+They mainly serving local and Asian-style food.

 Second Home Restaurant.
-The food and pricing is alright, a bit more expensive than the other restaurant in the island.
+The food and pricing are alright, a bit more expensive than the other restaurant on the island.
 Service is good but it will take easily at least 30-45mim before the dishes will come.